FeitianTech/OpenSK_USB/docs/index.md

 ```
 Press [ENTER] when ready.
 ```
-    Please press Enter and wait for the progress bar to be end.
+    Please press Enter and wait for the progress bar to be 100%.

-    Without Step 3, your USB Dongle will return to bootloader mode when you remove and reinsert it.
-This step just locks the working mode unless you do Step 1 to swith it to bootloader mode again.

 !!! note "NOTE"
-    1. Step 2 and Step 3 are learned from [this discussion](https://github.com/google/OpenSK/issues/81 "Flash USB dongle without additional hardware").
+    1. Step 3 and Step 4 are learned from [this discussion](https://github.com/google/OpenSK/issues/81 "Flash USB dongle without additional hardware").
 The steps may change in the future.
     2. Above commands are examples on macOS.
 If you use Linux and Windows, there may be some difference.

 ### Test FIDO functions